(02) 9192 1600

 Recovery

-Post-surgery, you will be observed in a recovery room for a brief period.
-Most patients are able to return home the same day, though sometimes an overnight stay in the hospital might be advised.
-Expect some swelling, bruising, and mild discomfort, which should start to decrease after a few days.
+After surgery, you will be monitored in a recovery area for a short period.
+In many cases, people return home the same day, although an overnight hospital stay may be recommended.
+Swelling, bruising, and mild discomfort are common and usually begin to lessen after a few days.

-Most patients are able to resume non-strenuous activities within a week, while it’s advisable to avoid more vigorous activities for about two weeks.
-Regular follow-up appointments are scheduled to track your recovery and ensure a smooth healing process.
+Most people can resume non-strenuous activities within about a week, while more vigorous activities are generally avoided for approximately two weeks.
+Follow-up appointments will be arranged to monitor your progress and assess healing.

 • Time off work